-An organisation is deemed as 'diversity led' when over 50% It is noted that 20% of respondents do not monitor for of the SMT and decision makers are female, BAME, disabled disability at SMT and that this is the main characteristic or LGBT leaders.586 Therefore, our findings show that BII not measured.
-This trend follows at board level with 26% has good investment in female leadership with 69% of the of organisations not measuring disability at board level. portfolio having >50% females in SMT roles.
-However, at This is a challenge in the wider economy7 and we must board level this drops to 38%. find solutions to support disabled people to be engaged as leaders across the social sector and for people to feel comfortable to disclose.
+It is noted that 20% of respondents do not monitor for disability at SMT and that this is the main characteristic not measured.
+This trend follows at board level with 26% of organisations not measuring disability at board level.
+This is a challenge in the wider economy7 and we must find solutions to support disabled people to be engaged as leaders across the social sector and for people to feel comfortable to disclose.